equinor/neqsim-native/README.md

 # Neqsim-Native

 The project compiles NeqSim java process simulation models into a shared library using GraalVM.
-This native image can be used directly or integrated into C/C++ programs, making it possible to implement it in process control systems with robust process simulation capabilities.
+This native image can be used directly or integrated into C/C++ programs, making it possible to implement it in process monitoring and control systems with robust simulation capabilities.

 # Releases
 For releases with binary files, see: